Ethereum Name Service announced the release of a governance token

 The Ethereum Name Service (ENS) Domain Name System (ENS) project team announced the move to a decentralized governance model with community delegates and a governance token.

-“We believe that both ENS and the DAO space are mature enough and now is the time to transfer the management of the service to the community through the creation of a DAO and a governance token,” the blog said.
+“We believe that both ENS and space DAO have matured enough, and now it’s time to transfer the management of the service to the community through the creation of a DAO and a management token, ”the blog says.

 Primarily under the control of the community, the team intends to transfer the existing and future funds of the project, as well as the mechanism for pricing and registration of .ETH domain names.